UniversalAlgebra/fin-lat-rep/article/inputs/README.md

-# fin-lat-rep/inputs/tikz
+# fin-lat-rep/inputs

-This directory contains tikz code that can be used to produces diagrams when inserted in the main document.
+The **tikz** directory contains code that can be used to produces diagrams when inserted in the main document.

-**NOTE:** I have only check a couple of these files to make sure they are really ready to be inserted into the document (namely, I checked and fixed filter-ideal.tex, parallel-sum.tex, ordinal-sum.tex).
+**NOTE:** I have only check a couple of the files in inputs/tikz to make sure they are really ready to be inserted into the document (namely, I checked and fixed filter-ideal.tex, parallel-sum.tex, ordinal-sum.tex).
   I will check the others soon and tweak them as necessary. (wjd)

 ## Instructions
-The most basic way to insert these files into the main LaTeX source file is by enclosing it in a tikzpicture block, as follows:
+The most basic way to insert a file from inputs/tikz into the main LaTeX source file is by enclosing it in a tikzpicture block, as follows:

     \begin{tikzpicture}